Decentralization

 • Needlessly "innovating"

-• Failing to spur systemic investment or policy change that gets to the root causes of this crisis
+• Failing to spur systemic investment or policy change that get to the root causes of this crisis

 These failings almost certainly guarantee that homelessness will continue to feel unsolvable.
 And that feeling will keep us stuck with an inhumane, incompassionate status quo that no body wants.